-You must submit your Evaluation through the CAP within 3 months of the communications activity concluding.
+You must submit your Evaluation on Launchpad within 3 months of the communications activity concluding.

 Your evaluation submission should include:

 - Any variation in expenditure from the approved total - An evaluation against the communications objectives - An evaluation summary, and future strategy or learnings - Any supporting evidence and research outcomes.